VISmodding/VIS-DMG-2.0/README.md

 # VIS Game Boy DMG 2.0

 This project was born with the aim of saving corroded boards of **Gameboy DMGs** or **SNES Super Gameboy adapter**s.
 For this reason, I developed replacement PCBs by using modern electronic components.
-Several exisisting DMG mods are included:
+Essentially this is a gameboy DMG having:
+- a built-in lipo power board with charger
+- analog power and button RGB LEDs
-- ....
+- tactile switches
+- this version only support IPS screens and not the original screen with the original front PCB
+- 1 watt audio speaker support
+- a cool design in which the front view of the console is totally covered by the PCBs
+- mainboard and IPS board are 4-layer PCBs in which analog and digital lines are kept separated in order to minimize audio noise (separated analog/digital/power ground are kept in this version.
+They are connected only into a single point).
+Clearly audio noise cannot be completely removed since the CPU accept only an unique 5v line (without a separated analog input for the audio).
+Anyway, the low audio noise in this version probably is the cleaner audio you can have by using a lipo battery and the high volume provided by 1 watt speaker.

 ## Warning:

 <ins>Mainboard is not tested.
 Its prototype works after some manual fixes.
 These fixes then was applied to the production file.
 Hence, it should work but I cannot ensure it</ins>